RonenNess/Iguina/readme.md

 If true, will set entity size based on its children.
 For example, a panel with `AutoHeight` will grow in height to fit all the entities inside of it.

+### `AutoWidthMaxSize` / `AutoHeightMaxSize`

+Optional maximum size limit in pixels when using `AutoWidth` or `AutoHeight`.
+The entity will not grow beyond this size even if its children require more space.

 ### `Identifier`

 Optional string identifier we can attach to this entity.